Z0472/home-assistant-astro-weather/README.md

 - Open-Meteo Air Quality API: CAMS AOD 550 and dust as surface concentration in `ug/m3`.
 - 7Timer ASTRO JSON API: seeing and transparency index.

-SkyAccuracy.cz is no longer used.
-If Open-Meteo/CAMS or 7Timer is unavailable, stale, or changes shape, AOD/seeing are ignored and the decision continues from MET + ALADIN + internal Moon.

 ## Troubleshooting

 If the dashboard says `Custom element doesn't exist: astro-start-card`, verify that the loader, manifest and current versioned file URLs open correctly, keep only the stable loader resource shown above, and restart Home Assistant.